 Making a Difference Award – Given to individuals who demonstrate excellent involvement in and commitment to workplace safety.
 Winners are selected by TAC RMP's risk control consultants.,

-Counties and other governmental organizations that are members of TAC RMP participating in workers compensation coverage must meet set criteria and deadlines to be eligible for either the Safety Award or the Gold Star Award.
+Counties and other governmental organizations that are members of TAC RMP participating in workers' compensation coverage program must meet the criteria and deadlines below to be eligible for either the Safety Award or the Gold Star Award.

 - A completed Safety Award Application.
 (Complete and submit online or download, complete and email to .)

 - A copy of a safety resolution adopted by the commissioners court.
-(Sample resolution in MS Word and PDF.)
+(Sample resolution in MS Word and PDF.); and

 - A copy of the seat belt use policy.
 (Sample policy in MS Word and PDF.)

 By Dec.
 12, applicants must:

 - Not exceed a loss ratio (workers’ compensation loss/manual contribution) greater than 75 percent.
 The applicant’s risk control consultant will calculate this ratio.

 During the selection process, each applicant will be evaluated individually by their TAC risk control consultant.
 TAC recognizes that the nature of many county jobs is hazardous, and loss ratios can be severely affected by an unfortunate situation at no fault of the employee.
 TAC consultants will consider this during the selection process.